ayushk16/life-skills-track/good-practices for-software-development.md

 ## Which point(s) were new to you?

-- The way I'll ask questions will determine whether they will be answered or not
+- The way I ask questions will determine whether they will be answered or not
   - I'll provide minute details regarding the problem
   - My tried methods.
   - Using Github gists, codepen, etc.